 8. You haven’t sized up your space

 So you’ve ticked the boxes of floor space, height and the depth of the doorway, but will this sofa be right for your living room layout?
 Have you read the fine print – is the corner sofa that’s arriving left-handed or right-handed?
 Is there an alcove that needs to be accounted for (i.e. can a tall person sit there without knocking their head)?
-Can the coffee table fit in front of it while leaving space to walk around it?
+Will the coffee table fit in front of it while leaving space to walk around it?
 It pays to be ultra-precise and very picky about every detail.

 9. The colour is all wrong